Aurora, Illinois Construction Accident Lawyer

 An Aurora construction accident lawyer can help you determine how much time you have to file a personal injury claim.
 Also, if your statute of limitations is about to expire, contact an Aurora construction accident attorney immediately.

 If you have been told that you will need to pay for your medical expenses from a settlement or an insurance policy, don't let your medical bills pile up until you recover compensation.
 You may obtain free or low-cost medical care through the Illinois Patient Compensation Fund.

 A construction accident lawyer will help you determine the potential insurance coverage that significantly reduces your financial burden.
 Construction accidents are a frequent cause of personal injury claims.
 Our attorneys have extensive expertise in dealing with such claims.

 Current and Proposed Large Construction Projects in Aurora, Illinois

-West and East Aurora School Districts Projects – More than $84 million worth of improvements and renovations will be implemented in the West Aurora School District 129.
-The state government is expected to make significant renovations and additions to school buildings with the addition of a new building at Hill Elementary School, and the installation of a new cooling and heating system.
+West and East Aurora School Districts Projects: More than $84 million worth of improvements and renovations will be implemented in the West Aurora School District 129.
+In addition, the state government is expected to make significant renovations and additions to school buildings with the addition of a new building at Hill Elementary School and the installation of a new cooling and heating system.

 The $250,000 new renovation will transform the structure into six mixed-use commercial units.
-The project is being completed in conjunction with the 30 N. Broadway and 56 S. LaSalle projects all being funded by the John Durham Revolving Loan Fund meant to assist downtown property owners.
+The project is being completed in conjunction with the 30 N. Broadway and 56 S. LaSalle projects, funded by the John Durham Revolving Loan Fund to assist downtown property owners.

-New Residential Home Construction – Residential developers are building new homes in the Aurora, Illinois area.
+New Residential Home Construction: Residential developers are building new homes in the Aurora, Illinois area.
 These developers include Pepper Viner, K. Hovnanian, Calvis Wyatt, King's Court Builders, Didier Custom Homes, Timber Trails Development Co., and Red Oak Builders & Remodelers.